AniruddhaHumane/nd00333-capstone-ML-Engineer/README.md

 ![HyperdriveConfigurations](./starter_file/HyperDrive/screenshots/HyperdriveConfigurations.png)

+    # TODO: Create an early termination policy.
+This is not required if you are using Bayesian sampling.

+    etp = BanditPolicy( # BanditPolicy is based on slack factor/slack amount and evaluation interval.
+Bandit terminates runs where the primary metric is not within the specified slack factor/slack amount compared to the best performing run.
+Hence when the differnce between the previous models AUC is not within the range of slack factor Then the model training is terminated automatically. slack_factor = 0.1,
+      evaluation_interval=3
+    )

+    ps = RandomParameterSampling( # Random Parameter Sampler supports discrete and continuous hyperparameters.
+As our resources are limited and time bounded.
+This is the best sampler we can use for low performance impact.
+      {
+        "--n_estimators": choice(25, 50, 75, 100),, # Default value for this is 100, Instead of randomly searching through all values for this.
+I created distinct choices which can reduce the number of runs and can show impact as the values change significantly.
+        "--max_depth": choice(2, 5, 10, 15) # Default value is None, which means it keeps spliting until theres only one member in the node.
+Using specific values can help us undersand how the primary matric varies with max_depth
+      }
+    )

+    est = SKLearn( # because we are using the sci-kit learn's RandomForestClassifier. we have created an SKLearn estimator source_directory = ".",
+      compute_target = compute_target,
+      entry_script='train.py' # this train.py file contains all the details of fetching, preprocessing, splitting the data and training and saving the model.
+    )

+    hyperdrive_run_config = HyperDriveConfig( # We created a HyperDriveConfig to make sure we specify all the necessary information for the hyperdrive experiement estimator=est,
+      hyperparameter_sampling=ps,
+      policy=etp,
+      primary_metric_name='AUC_Weighted', # The primary goal is Area Under the Curve Weighted which is same as the AutoML models primary_metric_goal=PrimaryMetricGoal.MAXIMIZE, # we want to maximize this as much as possible max_total_runs=8, # max runs are limited to 8 so that our training finishes within the timeout max_concurrent_runs=4 # this is same as the number of nodes available in our compute cluster )

 We chose two parameters of the `RandomForestClassifier` that we are using for classification. `n_estimators` and `max_depth`.
 Using a randome choice and random int respectively we are training multiple models.

 ![allRuns](./starter_file/HyperDrive/screenshots/allRuns.png)